 Our governance

 The Council's work is guided by a framework of legislation and national and local policies, plans and strategies.
-Learn more about the framework:
+Learn more about the specific laws, policies, and strategies we follow and how they shape our work.

 Local authority Councillors